 If a potential client sees that your firm has a handful of reviews, one or two of which are negative, they may be turned off and decide to call and retain a competitor who has dozens of glowing reviews and comments from satisfied clients.
 It’s really that simple.

 When it comes to the quality and quantity of online reviews you and your firm receive, you may think you have little control in managing your reputation.
 This may be especially true if your practice centers on high-stakes matters like criminal defense or family law where, despite your best efforts, legal outcomes may fall short of clients’ expectations and spur negative online reviews.
-Thankfully, there are steps you can take to both mitigate the likelihood of receiving negative reviews and increase your number of positive reviews.
+Thankfully, there are steps you can take to both mitigate the likelihood of receiving negative reviews and increase the best, positive reviews.

 Taking control of the review process

 In the world of online reviews, it pays to be proactive and develop ways to address issues related to client feedback and online reviews into your existing client service model.
 For example, taking steps to set realistic client expectations upfront and asking for feedback when you are actively handling a client’s case, may help you avoid receiving a dreaded one-star review in the first place.

 It’s also wise to ask clients who you know are satisfied for reviews.
 Not only will having a large repository of good reviews be viewed positively by prospective clients, it also helps dilute the influence of any negative reviews you receive.

 Sometimes, despite your best efforts, a client may be dissatisfied and choose to leave a one-star review.
 If this happens, it’s important to keep perspective and a level head.
 Depending on the nature of the review and your practice area, it may be appropriate to briefly respond to the reviewer.
 A short comment in which you acknowledge the client’s frustration and invite them to engage with you offline should suffice.